 Must-sees 📸 A trip to the arcade is the perfect way to spend an afternoon in Scarborough, and strolls on the South Beach with a chippy in hand come highly recommended by us here at The Yorkshireman.

 3. For peace and quiet: Saltburn-by-the-Sea

-Known for its charming Victorian heritage, which still shines through in its modern day, Saltburn-by-the-Sea is a truly stunning location – which, while busy in the summer months, offers a little slice of tranquility in comparison to its more popular Yorkshire counterparts.
+Known for its charming Victorian heritage, which still shines through in its modern-day, Saltburn-by-the-Sea is a truly stunning location – which, while busy in the summer months, offers a little slice of tranquillity in comparison to its more popular Yorkshire counterparts.

 Where to eat 🐟 Guests love The Seaview restaurant for its lovely fish and chips offering, however, those looking for a little something different can tuck into some tasty pie at Yorkshire Pie and Mash, or delicious Neapolitan pizza at No. Twenty Three – which also boasts fantastic decor, alongside its authentic pizzas.

 Must-sees 📸 The Victorian cliff-lift is one of the most unique features here in Saltburn, but nothing beats a walk down the pier with some chips while taking in the sea views and watching the local surfers.